MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-form-layout.md

 search.app:
   - PowerApps
 ---
-# Understand data-form layout for canvas apps in PowerApps
+# Understand data-form layout for canvas apps in Power Apps

 Easily create an attractive and efficient form when you build a canvas app in Power Apps.
 For example, consider this basic form for recording sales orders: